 If you do not have a legal entity, however, you may still be able to expand in the desired country.
 Using a PEO to hire staff and remain in full compliance with all regulatory bodies is an easy method of doing so.

-Here are some of the benefits of doing business through the PEO model.
+Here are some of the PEO benefits you can gain through doing business through this model:

 Top PEO Benefits